bchareyre/yade-mpi/doc/sphinx/introduction.rst

 Before you start moving around in Yade, you should have some prior knowledge.

 * Basics of command line in your Linux system are necessary for running yade.
 Look on the web for tutorials.
 * Python language; we recommend the official `Python tutorial <http://docs.python.org/tutorial>`_.
-Reading further documents on the topis, such as `Dive into Python <http://www.diveintopython.net/>`_ will certainly not hurt either.
+Reading further documents on the topic, such as `Dive into Python <http://www.diveintopython.net/>`_ will certainly not hurt either.

 You are advised to try all commands described yourself.
 Don't be afraid to experiment.